jmreicha/elk-docker/README.md

 Modify the generate_certs.sh script to be executable and then generate self signed certs by running `chmod +x generate_certs.sh` from the command line, then run it to generate the certificates.

 The certs should be placed in to the correct location within this repo for the Docker images to build.
 The script builds the certs with a default expiration value of 10 years.
+You can test out the certificate with the openssl checker by running something like `openssl x509 -noout -text  -in logstash/logstash-forwarder.crt` to look at the domain and expiration on the cert.

 ### Create /data directory to place data